UoS-SNe/pycoco/README.md

 A paper, Firth et. al. 2017, is currently in prep.
 ___

+ * Dependancies now handled in setup.py

+ * Calling all parts of CoCo from pycoco now operational

+ * Migrated to better, and clearer code structure and sub-modules

+ * Mangling now done within python, rather than C++ in CoCo

  * File I/O and interaction with `CoCo LCfit` output now operational - 11/01/17